Membership Benefits

 Your MHCC account gives you access to:

-• Free access to our Tercer Jueves business networking events (depending on our sponsors).
+• Free access to our Tercer Jueves (Third Thursday) Business Networking Events.

-• Job posting in our member portal and website.
-We include them in our Monthly Newsletter as well.
+• Job posting in our member portal, website and our monthly newsletter.

 • Members Directory access.